gabrielbazan/lycheepy/README.md

 ### Executing

 So, you published and discovered your processes and the chain.
-Lets execute them trough _WPS_.
+Let's execute them trough _WPS_.

-Proceses can be executed with the _Execute_ operation, where you specify the identifier of the process you wish to execute, and a list of values for its inputs.
+Processes can be executed with the _Execute_ operation, where you specify the identifier of the process you wish to execute, and a list of values for its inputs.

 The examples below use the HTTP _POST_ method on the _{host}/wps/_ URI.